Paralysed and using an Amateur Radio

 There are a few applications out there that allow you to use this radio via your PC.

-After a lot of playing around I selected the HAM Radio Deluxe software.
+After a lot of testing I selected the HAM Radio Deluxe software to control my radio.
 There is a free version and a paid for version.
 I liked it so much that I actually purchased the software.
 This has the advantage of more features and better support.

 So what can I do on my radio?